Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Create individual pages for each major service category.
 Don’t stuff everything into one “Services” page.

-A dedicated “Balayage & Highlights” page ranks for those searches.
-A “Color Correction” page ranks for color correction searches.
+A dedicated “Hearing Aid Fittings” page ranks for those searches.
+A “Tinnitus Treatment” page ranks for tinnitus-related searches.

-Each page should explain the service, show examples, list pricing tiers, and set expectations.
+Each page should explain the service, walk through what to expect, list the brands or technology you work with, and set expectations.
 This gives Google complete context about that specific offering.

-When someone searches “balayage salon near me,” Google can point directly to your balayage page.
+When someone searches “hearing aid fitting near me,” Google can point directly to your fittings page.
 That precision increases your chances of ranking first.

 The Bigger Picture: AI Is Rewriting Local Search